gyss/cubelizr/README.md

 ## Demo

-Clone this repository and open index.html file in a browser
+Clone this repository and open index.html file in a browser.

 ## Requirements